-5. Contracting Out for Services: In any consideration to contract for services where University staff would be displaced, the University will support and approve contracting University work to non-University staff only when the decision is consistent with protecting the core teaching, research, service, and patient care functions of the individual campus or medical center; is in response to a demonstrated, sound business need; and minimizes to the extent possible the impact on University staff.
+5.b.
+Contracting Out for Services: In any consideration to any proposed service contract for services where University UC staff would be displaced, the University will support and approve contracting University work to non-University staff only.
+The Guidelines on Contracting for Services state the obligations for each party when the decision is consistent with protecting the core teaching, research, service, and patient care functions of the individual campus or medical center; is in response to a demonstrated, sound business need; and minimizes to the extent possible the impact on University staff.
 Such decisions are intended to be consistent Guidelines on Contracting for Services with the objectives of maintaining the University's relationships with the local business community and the quality of the work environment.
 Because consideration must be given to both the requirements and circumstances of the services involved and the overall benefit to the campus, these decisions will be made by the Chancellor or designated Vice Chancellor, with review by the Office of the President as appropriate and as described in these guidelines.
-Campuses and Medical Centers considering contracting for services by non-University staff must submit a completed "Formal Notice Pursuant to University Guidelines on Contracting for Services" for review and certification by the Office of Systemwide Human Resources and the Office of the Chief Financial Officer.
+Campuses and Medical Centers considering contracting for services by non-University staffthere is a proposed service contract that would result in displacing UC staff.
+Requesting individuals must submit a completed "Formal Notice Pursuant to University Guidelines on Contracting for Services" for review and certification(p.
+8-9 in the Guidelines on Contracting for Services), and this notice will be reviewed and certified by the Office of Systemwide Human Resources and the Office of the Chief Financial Officer-prior to entering into the proposed service contract.